phyloacc/PhyloAcc/README_OUTPUT.md

 # Format of output files
 *prefix*\_rate_postZ\_\*.txt: posterior median of conserved rate, accelerated rate, probability of gain and loss conservation ($\alpha = P(Z=0\rightarrow Z=1)$ and $\beta = P(Z=1\rightarrow Z=2)$), and posterior mean of the probability of being in each latent state on each branch for each element.
 Columns in the file are:
 1. element No. which is the order of the element in the input bed file starting from zero
-2. posterior median of accelerated mutation rate
+2. posterior median of accelerated substitution rate
-3. posterior median of conserved mutation rate
+3. posterior median of conserved substitution rate
 4. posterior median of $\alpha$
 5. posterior median of $\beta$
 6. posterior median of $\beta_2 = P(Z=0\rightarrow Z=2)$, which is 0 in current implementation